geaz/emu-gameboy/README.md

 Which should be enough for most cases.
 There are more accurate methods like described [here](https://gekkio.fi/blog/2015/mooneye-gb-a-gameboy-emulator-written-in-rust/).

 I also tried to get the timer implemenation to behave like the real hardware.
+Most of the behaviours described in [The Cycle-Accurate Game Boy Docs](https://github.com/AntonioND/giibiiadvance/blob/master/docs/TCAGBD.pdf) are working, passing most of [Mooneyes Timer Tests](https://github.com/Gekkio/mooneye-gb/tree/master/tests/acceptance/timer).
-I did not implement every quirk, but it uses for example the *correct* internal clock in memory to increase the TIMA and also postpones the TMA reload until the next cycle (0x00 in TIMA for one cycle before it reloads TMA).
+In contrast to other implementations, I let the timer use the *correct* internal clock in memory to increase the TIMA and DIV.

 ## Controls